cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 nonce : A unique nonce of length `Nn` used to protect this Envelope.

 auth_tag : Authentication tag protecting the contents of the envelope, covering `EnvelopeMode`, envelope nonce, `InnerEnvelope` and `CleartextCredentials`.

 inner_env : A mode dependent `InnerEnvelope` structure.
 See {{envelope-modes}} for its specifications.

 The size of the serialized envelope is denoted `Ne` and varies based on the mode.
 The exact value for `Ne` is specified in {{internal-mode}} and {{external-mode}}.

-The `CreateEnvelope` function allows a client to create its `Envelope` at registration.
+## Envelope Creation and Recovery {#envelope-creation-recovery}

+Clients create an `Envelope` at registration with the function `CreateEnvelope` defined below.

+For the `internal` mode, implementations can choose to leave out the `client_private_key` parameter, as it is not used.
-For the `external` key mode, implementations are free to addtionnally provide the `client_public_key` to this function.
-With this the the public key doesn't have to be recovered in BuildInnerEnvelope() (thus saving a scalar multiplication) and that function must then be adapted accordingly.
+For the `external` mode, implementations are free to additionally provide `client_public_key` to this function.
+With this, the public key doesn't need to be recovered by `BuildInnerEnvelope()` and that function should also be adapted accordingly.
-For the `internal` key mode, implementations can chose to leave the `client_private_key` out completely, as it is not used.

 ~~~
 CreateEnvelope(prk, server_public_key, client_private_key, creds)